A woman writes to a columnist at a Christian magazine, which hosts an advice column called Wisdom from the Word.

 - … and common sense.
-(1. In a sentence like “every woman who prays or prophesies with her head uncovered dishonours her head” the word “head” seems to have 2 meanings in one sentence – or does it really?
+(1. In a sentence like “every woman who prays or prophesies with her head uncovered dishonors her head” the word “head” seems to have 2 meanings in one sentence – or does it really?
 These two meanings appear in quick succession, and you almost get the joke1: “Man is the head of the woman.”
 “Women should cover their heads.” “…but don’t cover up the men.”)
-(2. Why should man not cover up because he is someone’s glory, and women cover up because she is someone’s glory?)
-(3. Nature does not teach us that long hair on a man is bad, and many Bible men had long hair – :14) (4.
-If we should do things because a certain way because women come from man – :8, should it not happen in the opposite way because men come from mothers?
-Is :8 negated by neither being independent and both needing God and man coming from women in :11-12?)
+(2. Why should a man not cover up because he is someone’s glory, and a woman cover up because she is someone’s glory?)
+(3. Nature does not teach us that long hair on a man is bad, and many Bible men had long hair – verse 14) (4.
+If we should do things because a certain way because women come from man – verse 8, should it not happen in the opposite way because men come from mothers?
+Is verse 8 negated by neither being independent and both needing God and man coming from women in verse 11-12?)
 (5. Does glory have the same, significant theological meaning in “the man is the glory of God” and “long hair is the glory of the woman?”)

 I distrust those who quote that women should cover their head without also quoting that long hair is already a covering.
 Who would ignore the obvious reference to women praying and prophesying publicly2, but insist you should understand “man is the head” the same way they do or you allegedly do not take scripture seriously.

-What should we conclude from “the head of every man is Christ, and the head of the woman is man, and the head of Christ is God” ?
+What should we conclude from “the head of every man is Christ, and the head of the woman is the man, and the head of Christ is God”?

 2 Publicly – there is no chance that God would prescribe clothing for private prayer – any moment is suitable for prayer, even while bathing.